KonouzA/Exploring-Nasa-s-Exoplanet-Habitability/README.md

 Exoplanets.csv: The dataset file containing exoplanet information.

+ExoplanetsClean.csv: The dataset file containing exoplanet information after cleaning.

 ### Dependencies
 The following Python libraries are required to run the code:

-pandas
+* pandas
-numpy
+* numpy
-matplotlib
+* matplotlib
-seaborn
+* seaborn
-missingno
+* missingno
-fuzzywuzzy
+* fuzzywuzzy
-theverse
+* theverse
-scipy
+* scipy
-math
+* math
-sklearn
+* sklearn
-Selenium
+* Selenium
-BeautifulSoup
+* BeautifulSoup
-Plotly
+* Plotly

 ### Analysis
 The notebooks covers the following analysis steps:
 - Phase 1:
-Data cleaning and preprocessing
+* Data cleaning and preprocessing
-Handling missing values
+* Handling missing values
-Removing duplicates and inconsistencies
+* Removing duplicates and inconsistencies
-Outlier detection and treatment
+* Outlier detection and treatment
-Exploratory data analysis
+* Exploratory data analysis
-Visualizations and insights
+* Visualizations and insights

 - Phase 2:
-Web scraping of NASA's Exoplanet Watch Results data using Selenium Web scraping of exoplanet molecular composition data from an iframe Data cleaning and preprocessing
+* Web scraping of NASA's Exoplanet Watch Results data using Selenium
+* Web scraping of exoplanet molecular composition data from an iframe
+* Data cleaning and preprocessing
-Integration of scraped data with existing exoplanet datasets Exploratory data analysis and visualizations Hypothesis testing (Chi-square test)
+* Integration of scraped data with existing exoplanet datasets
+* Exploratory data analysis and visualizations
+* Hypothesis testing (Chi-square test)
-Habitability analysis and visualization
+* Habitability analysis and visualization

 ### Contributors
 This project was an amazing group effort made my colleages Zeinab and Jannah and I throughout our college semester.